whit3rabbit/EDRSilencer/README.md

 The following `make` targets are available from the project root:

 -   `make` or `make release`: Compiles the release version of the executable (`EDRSilencer.exe`).
--   `make dll`: **(Recommended for C2 use)** Compiles the release DLL (`EDRSilencer.dll`), builds the required BOF loader, and copies the DLL into the `cna_script/EDRSilencer/` directory, preparing the full Cobalt Strike module.
+-   `make dll`: Compiles the release DLL (`EDRSilencer.dll`).
 -   `make debug` / `make dll-debug`: Compiles debug versions of the EXE or DLL.
 -   `make clean`: Removes all compiled artifacts.

 Additional convenience targets for OPSEC builds:

 -   `make stealth`: Builds the release EXE with generic, stealthy names/descriptions suitable for blending into enterprise environments.
--   `make stealth-dll`: Builds the release DLL and BOF with the same stealth defines and copies the DLL into `cna_script/EDRSilencer/`.
+-   `make stealth-dll`: Builds the release DLL with the same stealth defines.

 **To build the executable:**